Alptwo/OtoparkApp/README.md

 # OtoparkApp

-OtoparkApp is an Java web application developed by 3 university student as their web development class project
+OtoparkApp is an Java web application developed by 3 university students as their web development class project

 Developers: @Alptwo @UgurKartal @kerimmertcalisir